Vanishing Chiral Algebras and H\"ohn-Stolz Conjecture

 In \cite{MR2320663}, Witten made a remarkable prediction.
-He claimed that the chiral algebras of sigma models of $(0,2)$ supersymmetry, though perturbatively infinite-dimensional, can nevertheless vanish nonperturbatively in the presence of instantons.
-More specifically, he predicted that this occurs for $M = \CP^1$ via an instanton-induced relation
+His claim was that the chiral algebras of $(0,2)$ supersymmetric sigma models, though perturbatively infinite-dimensional, could nevertheless vanish nonperturbatively in the presence of instantons.
+More specifically, he predicted that this phenomenon occurred for $M = \CP^1$ because instantons would induce the relation

-In the case of $M = \CP^1$, the chiral algebra is $\Z/2\Z$-graded and the operator $\{Q,\theta\}$, which has R-charge two perturbatively, has chance to be equal to the identity operator $1$ nonperturbatively.
-This relation shows that $1 = 0$ in the $Q$-cohomology and therefore the chiral algebra is identically zero.
+For $M = \CP^1$, nonperturbatively the chiral algebra is $\Z_2$-graded by fermion charge, while the grading by conformal weight is completely broken.
+So the operator $\{Q,\theta\}$, which has charge $2$ and weight $1$ perturbatively, has a chance to be proportional to the identity.
+Such a relation means that $1 = 0$ in the $Q$-cohomology, hence the chiral algebra is identically zero.

-Witten's prediction was confirmed by an explicit computation in \cite{MR2415553}, where this result was also extended to all complete flag manifolds.
-In fact, one has a more general vanishing ``theorem'' which has been ``proved'' in \cite{Yagi:2010tp} at the physicists' level of rigor:
+Witten's prediction was confirmed by an explicit computation in \cite{MR2415553}, where it was shown that the same conclusion also holds for all complete flag manifolds of semisimple Lie groups $G$; $M = \CP^1$ is the case $G = SL_2$.
+In fact, we have a more general

-\begin{"theorem"}[Yagi \cite{Yagi:2010tp}] Let $M$ be a closed K\"ahler string manifold with $c_1(M) > 0$.
-If $M$ contains a rational curve with trivial normal bundle, then the chiral algebra of a $(0,2)$ supersymmetric sigma model with no left-moving fermions vanishes for target space $M$. \end{"theorem"}
+\begin{"theorem"}[Yagi \cite{Yagi:2010tp}] If $M$ contains a rational curve with trivial normal bundle, then the chiral algebra of the $(0,2)$ supersymmetric sigma model vanishes. \end{"theorem"}